Train-before-Test Harmonizes Language Model Rankings: Experiments

-In contrast, train-before-test markedly boosts both intra- and inter-category consistency.
-For example, the intra-category mean Kendall's $\tau$ for language understanding raises from 0.52 to 0.71, as well as from 0.56 to 0.82 for the math category.
+In contrast, train-before-test boosts both intra- and inter-category consistency.
+For example, the intra-category mean Kendall's $\tau$ for language understanding raises from 0.52 to 0.75, as well as from 0.55 to 0.84 for the math category.
 Moreover, agreement between categories is often nearly as high as agreement within categories.
-This suggests that models performing well in one domain tend to also perform well across other domains.
+This suggests that models with higher potential in one domain tend to also perform well across other domains after adaptation.